briankoser/sfc-listeners-guide/episodes/0161-new-animated-star-wars-and-other-news.md

 {% timeLink podcast_file_url, '19:20' %} Ben tries to make a sound clip for Christopher Lee Fact of the Week

-New segment for bad news: Aw Shire <q class="archivist inline">I believe this was a one and done</q>
+New segment for bad news: Aw Shire {% arc %}I believe this was a one and done{% endarc %}

 Aw Shire: AMC wants {% work "The Walking Dead" %} to run indefinitely